American Red Cross Service to the Armed Forces (SAF)

 Red Cross Services to Armed Forces

-Ed Helphinstine is the Service to the Armed Forces and International Services Manager for the Central Appalachian Region of the American Red Cross.
+Ed Helphinstine is the Regional Service to the Armed Forces and International Services Program Officer for the Central Appalachian Region of the American Red Cross. .
 He is a results-oriented professional with nearly 30 years of experience leading and managing complex and diverse teams.
 Ed has been with the American Red Cross for five years, beginning his career with the Red Cross as a Disaster Program Manager.
 In his current role, he ensures that the needs of service members, veterans, and their families are met with compassion in a geographic region of 77 counties.
 He is a former US Army Officer and has extensive experience and a proven record of successfully leading, building, and training teams in austere environments.
 This experience includes training and mentoring the leadership of the Afghan Special Operations Division Intelligence Battalion, managing a multi-million-dollar overseas counternarcotics program, and directing all Intelligence activities for Special Forces in Afghanistan.
 In his spare time, he enjoys traveling and spending time with his family.

 Continuing Education (CE) Credit